Some classes of sequences of Linear Type: Introduction

-Different types of sequences have been defined over time, which helps in the study of Rees and symmetric algebras.
-There is hence, a plethora of literature in this area.
-We are particularly interested in the kind of sequences that generate ideals of linear type like $d$-sequences, $c$-sequences, sequences of linear type etc.
+Different types of sequences have been defined over time, which aids in the study of Rees and symmetric algebras.
+There is, therefore, a plethora of literature in this area.
+We are particularly interested in the types of sequences that generate ideals of linear type, specifically \(d\)-sequences.